Main Terms and Settings

 - Title (1)—contains the name of your product or the purpose of the project.

 - Project prefix (2) (or the project key) is a character–letter code that will be assigned to each issue, which allows you to identify which project it belongs to.

-Attention!
-This field must be unique – there cannot be 2 projects with the same key.
+Please note that: This field must be unique—there cannot be 2 projects with the same key.

-- Workflow (4) – a set of stages that the issue goes through in your project before being considered completed.
+- Workflow (4)—a set of stages that the issue goes through in your project before being considered complete.
 By default, there are 2 workflows in the system: standard and simplified.
 Read more about them below.

-- Project lead (5) or Product Owner – an employee who needs to know the market, how a product or service is being produced, and customer needs.
-He should be a connection between business, clients, stakeholders (a wide range of persons related to the enterprise) and the project team that creates it.
+- Project lead (5) or Product Owner—an employee who needs to know the market, how a product or service is being produced, and customer needs.
+He or she should be a connection between business, clients, stakeholders (a wide range of persons related to the enterprise) and the project team that creates it.
 The main role of Product Owner is the management of the issues’ list (backlog of the product), their compilation and prioritization.

 - Issue types (7) are the building blocks of any Flowlu project.
 An issue can be a story, an error, a task.
-Read more about them further.
+For more detailed information, please continue reading this article.

 There are different types of Issues.
 By default, the following types are available in the system:

 - Story (the user story) is a requirement for a product or service answering the question: "Someone needs something for something."

 - Task – measured and final target.
 It can be the internal tasks of the team, which is purely technical, not having any direct value for the customer.